bchavez/Coinbase/README.md

 //Send the user to URL created by GetAuthorizeUrl var authUrl = OAuthHelper.GetAuthorizeUrl(opts);
   ```
+`SECURE_RANDOM` is some random state that you should generate to check when the user returns back to your site.

 2. The user will be presented with a screen similar to:
 ![OAuth Screen](https://developers.coinbase.com/images/docs/oauth-pongbot.png)